-- The dental assisting program will provide a quality educational program focused on active learning to meet the needs of students and the educational community. - The dental assisting program will secure continuing resources to support dynamic instructional strategies and to enhance student learning. - The dental assisting program will support student and faculty personal and professional development. - The dental assisting program will serve the community by providing educational programs, dental assisting services, and optimal patient care to meet the needs of diverse groups in the community and surrounding region.
+- The dental assisting program will provide a quality educational program focused on active learning to meet the needs of students and the educational community. - The dental assisting program will secure continuing resources to support dynamic instructional strategies and to enhance student learning. - The dental assisting program will support student and faculty personal and professional development. - The dental assisting program will serve the community by providing educational programs, dental assisting services, and optimal patient care to meet the needs of diverse groups in the community and surrounding region. - The dental assisting program will prepare for and achieve the DANB radiology exam. - The dental assisting program will prepare for and achieve the NM State Board expand functions. - The dental assisting program will participate with the NM Mission of Mercy. - The dental assisting program will participated with the annual dental convention seminars.

-VII.
-GENERAL POLICIES
+V. GENERAL POLICIES